 A powerful and clutch-hitting outfielder whose bat delivered a World Series walk-off and fueled multiple championship-contending teams.

-David Justice arrived in the majors with the Atlanta Braves and immediately looked the part of a star, winning the 1990 National League Rookie of the Year award.
-With a smooth left-handed swing and formidable presence in the cleanup spot, he became the offensive cornerstone for the Braves teams that dominated the National League in the 1990s.
-His most iconic moment came in the 1995 World Series, a taut, pitching-dominated affair against the Cleveland Indians.
-With the series tied 1-1 in Game 6, Justice's solo home run in the sixth inning provided the only run of the game, clinching Atlanta's first and only World Series title in the city.
-Later traded to Cleveland, he helped the Indians return to the Series, and a final stop with the New York Yankees yielded another American League pennant in 2001.
-Justice's career was defined by performing when the lights were brightest, a consistent power threat who always seemed to find himself in the heart of a postseason race.
+David Justice won the 1990 National League Rookie of the Year award with the Atlanta Braves.
+Born in 1966, he hit with a smooth left-handed swing and anchored the cleanup spot.
+He became the offensive cornerstone for Braves teams that dominated the National League in the 1990s.
+In Game 6 of the 1995 World Series, his solo home run in the sixth inning provided the only run, clinching Atlanta's first World Series title.
+The Cleveland Indians traded for him later, and he helped them reach the Series.
+A final stop with the New York Yankees yielded another American League pennant in 2001.
+Justice performed when the lights were brightest, a consistent power threat in postseason races.

 1965–1980